nestauk/sdg-mapping/codebooks/codebook_sdg_01.md

 ### Key terms (non-exhaustive)
 poverty reduction, social protection, welfare state, economic justice, low income, quality of life, extreme poverty, economic circumstances, economic crisis, material well-being, property rights, precariousness, poverty, economic exclusion, living standards, disaster resilience, financial inclusion, financial exclusion, social determinants, austerity, poor

-### Related Goals

-There are two Sustainable Development Goals that have aspects that are closely related to Goal 1.
-These are:
+### Not to be confused with

 - 8. Decent Work and Economic Growth
 	- Concerns broader economic development, employment and labour rights
 - 10. Reduced Inequalities
-	- Covers economic inequality (regardless of poverty)
+	- Covers economic inequality not specifically related to poverty
-- 11. Sustainable Cities and Communities
-	- Covers housing (regardless of poverty)

 Remember, many projects will cover more than one Goal, but to be tagged as Goal 1 they must include at least one of the Key Concepts above.
 Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).